An inspirational story on how to improve GRE Verbal from 136 to 154?

 I am sharing my improvement story from score 136 to 154 in verbal.
 This debrief can certainly serve those who have been struggling with Verbal Reasoning in GRE.
-Though I was disappointed so many times during my journey, but I was always seeing hope at the end of the tunnel as I believed in hard work.
+Though I was disappointed so many times during my journey, I was always seeing the hope at the end of the tunnel as I believed in hard work.
 I had a limited grip on vocabulary and could hardly understand a paragraph of several lines without assistance but still, I kept on putting my energies and developing the verbal skills and ultimately got the required score.

 I worked on it for 5-6 months, to be precise.
 Firstly, I took the Diagnostic test and got 136 then after proper preparation of a month, I did my first GRE attempt and got 143 which was not satisfactory.
 After comparing my capabilities and score, I thought I can improve if I make a proper plan and follow it diligently.
-Then after several months, I re-take and got 154 scores ALHAMDULILLAH with the help of guidelines from the mentors and members of group “GRE Scholar Den”.
+Then after several months, I re-take and got 154 scores ALHAMDULILLAH with the help of guidelines from the mentors and members of the group “GRE Scholar Den”.

-Here are few general and specific tips for each portion.
+Here are a few general and specific tips for each portion.

 There are some strengths and weaknesses in you.

-- First, identify your weak points and overcome the deficiencies by working daily basis on them till exam.
+- First, identify your weak points and overcome the deficiencies by working daily basis on them till the exam.
 You should also improve your strengths further as they can earn you more scores.
 Start preparation at least three to four months before the exam to get the required score.

 - Make a proper schedule for daily assignments.

 - Write down every new word you come across.

 - Invest 80% of your preparation time and efforts in improving your basic skills.
-Rest is strategic preparation according to GRE pattern.
+Rest is strategic preparation according to the GRE pattern.